|

 Mark Peterson, Chief Executive Officer of NZX Limited in New Zealand.

-Mark took on the role at NZX in 2017 to lead a transformation and he outlines how the developments put in place earlier helped them through the pandemic.
-He talks with Pamela about the leadership, culture, communication, adaptability, the resilience of New Zealand companies and markets, and the nation's ability to take advantage of opportunties across Asia Pacific in 2022 and going forward.
+Mark took on the role at New Zealand Stock Exchange in 2017 to lead a transformation and he outlines how the developments put in place earlier helped them through the pandemic.
+He talks with Pamela about the leadership, culture, communication, adaptability, the resilience of New Zealand companies and markets, and the nation's ability to take advantage of opportunities across Asia Pacific in 2022 and going forward.
 New Zealand is a small nation with a big positive attitude and Mark's relaxed conversation is indicative of the business culture you will discover there. |

 |